janus/CBasic/README.md

    FOR loop

    Array

    READ and DATA

    user function definition

 We hope that you will use this version to learn how interpreter(if you ready don't know) are crafted, and also give us feedback in the area of code design.

- To play with in go to main function and carefully edit this variable ..
+ To play with  go to main function and carefully edit this variable ..

 char* ytest  = "foo = (314159 * 10) - 3000000 \n print foo \n  \n tin = 3 \n if tin > tin then fin    \n  print foo  \n input guess \n print foo / guess  \n fin: \n  print \"Well Done\" \n print tin  ";